 She engages in social practice, community-based art, and creative place-keeping interventions with Little Manila Queens Bayanihan Arts in Woodside, Queens.
 Her projects include the Meal to Heal initiative, the Mabuhay mural, and the Little Manila Avenue Street Installation.
 Recent collaborations of hers include We Belong and Flare/Flair at the Queens Museum, the documentary and dance film We Are They, and The Tandang Sora Project, an ongoing effort to create a monument to migrant care workers.

 Her work has been highlighted in The New York Times, Gothamist, ARTnews, Art Forum, Business Insider, Public Radio International, Artsy, Yes!
 Magazine, Nueva Luz, The Asian Journal, APEX Express, All in NYC, the Center for an Urban Future, Andrew W. Mellon Foundation’s virtual event “Creatives Rebuild New York — and America,” BronxNet Television, and on the PBS/Chasing the Dream series Caretakers.

 She recently shared her thoughts on art and care in an episode of the Queens Memory Project Podcast called “Seeing Signs,” and on the Queens Council on the Arts blog.
-She also spoke about her experience community-building in Little Manila with The Laundromat Project, redistricting advocacy efforts in Little Manila, and was an invited speaker on a panel about increasing civic engagement with the NYC Racial Justice Commission.
+She also spoke about her experience community-building in Little Manila with The Laundromat Project, redistricting advocacy efforts in Little Manila.
+She has been an invited speaker at Stanford University, the Landmark Society of Western New York, and the NYC Racial Justice Commission.

 She studied studio art at California State University Long Beach before transferring to Syracuse University where she received her BFA in Art Photography.
 In 2019, she earned her master’s degree in Arts in Education from the Harvard Graduate School of Education.
 For twenty years, she trained and performed as a musician, in violin, piano, and gamelan.